Nová Bystřice: Administrative division

+Etymology

+The name Bystřice is derived from the old Czech adjective bystrá, which used to mean 'fast-flowing', 'rapid'.
+It referred to the local watercourses.
+After it was rebuilt in the first half of the 15th century, the settlement became known as Nová ('new') Bystřice.

 Geography

 Nová Bystřice is located about 15 km southeast of Jindřichův Hradec.
 It lies on the border with Austria, close to Austria's northernmost point near Haugschlag.

 Nová Bystřice lies in the Javořice Highlands.
 Most of the municipal territory lies in the Česká Kanada Nature Park.
 The highest point is the hill Kunějovský vrch at 725 m above sea level.
 The Dračice River flows through the town.
 The stream Koštěnický potok flows along the western municipal border.
 There are several fishponds in the municipal territory, the largest of which is Osika with an area of 61.7 ha.